 Install Netatalk and Avahi Daemon

 debuild command builds the packages and places them one directory above.
-Two of the three packages are needed.
+Only two of the three packages are needed.
 Install them with

 sudo dpkg -i libatalk18-dev_3.1.10-1_amd64.deb sudo dpkg -i netatalk_3.1.10-1_amd64.deb

-To be able to comunicate with TimeMachine the Avahi Daemon is needed.
+To be able to communicate with TimeMachine the Avahi Daemon is needed.

 sudo apt install avahi-daemon libc6-dev libnss-mdns

-Prepare a place where the backups are saved, e.g.
+Prepare a directory to store the backups in, e.g.

-/Backup/TimeMachine and chown it recursivly to the user who is used for those Backups.
+/Backup/TimeMachine and chown it to the user who will be used to authenticate.

 mimicmodel = TimeCapsule6,106